uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 <br>

-## OpenAI's Sam Altman’s Blog Post on Planning for AGI and Beyond
+## OpenAI's Sam Altman Blog Post on Planning for AGI and Beyond
 (<a href="https://openai.com/blog/planning-for-agi-and-beyond" target="_blank">Post</a>)<br>

 <br>